 Cancer cells differ from normal body cells in that they reproduce faster and are thereby more susceptible to high-energy rays.
 So repeated exposure to high-energy rays will kill off cancer cells but allow normal cells to recover.
-Not all cancer cells act in the same way, so it is necessary to adjust the exposure and duration to achieve optimum effect.
+Not all cancer cells act in the same way, so it is necessary to adjust the exposure and duration of planned treatment techniques that optimise the dose to the tumour while minimising the risks of normal tissue damage.
 The treatment itself is painless.
 It normally involves daily attendance, 5 days a week, at a radiotherapy centre for short sessions for 4 weeks and in some cases up to 7 weeks.